adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #27 Getting into R-Programming now.
 Syntax is slighlty different.
 But not terribly complicated.

 #28 Something is going on with the 7th-Class.
 It is blocking me from moving forward at my own page.
 Start is August 23rd ...

+#29 Moving along watching all the videos and reading all the readings until the class starts.